nextauthjs/next-auth/www/docs/getting-started/example.md

 *That's all the code you need to add authentication to a project!*

-### Environment Variables
+### Configuration

-When deploying to production you need to set the `NEXTAUTH_URL` environment variable to the canonical URL of your site.
-This is required for sign in and to access sessions from API routes and server side functions.
+When deploying to production, set the `NEXTAUTH_URL` environment variable to the canonical URL of your site.

 #### Example